-- Do nothing if the leakage is only very minimal and is not distressing then treatment is not necessarily needed. - Pelvic floor exercises (PFE).
+- Do nothing if the leakage is minimal and not distressing then treatment is not necessarily needed. - Pelvic floor exercises (PFE).
 The pelvic floor muscle runs from the coccyx at the back to the pubic bone at the front and off to the sides.
-This muscle supports your pelvic organs (uterus and bladder) and your bowel.
+This muscle supports your pelvic organs (uterus, vagina, bladder and rectum).
 Any muscle in the body needs exercise to keep it strong so that it functions properly.
 This is more important if that muscle has been damaged.
-PFE can strengthen the pelvic floor and correct or reduce stress incontinence.
+PFE can strengthen the pelvic floor and therefore give more support to the pelvic organs.
+These exercises may not get rid of the prolapse but they make you more comfortable.
 PFE are best taught by an expert who is usually a Physiotherapist.
-These exercises have little or no risk and even
+These exercises have little or no risk and even if surgery is required at a later date, they will help your overall chance of being more comfortable.

-- if surgery is required at a later date, they will help your overall chance of becoming continent. - Devices.
-There are numerous devices (none on the NHS) which essentially aim to block the urethra.
-The devices are inserted either into the vagina or the urethra.
-They are not a cure but their aim is to keep you dry whilst in use, for example during 'keep fit' etc. A leaflet is available if you require further information
+Devices - There are numerous devices (none on the NHS) which essentially aim to block the urethra.
+The devices are inserted into either the vagina or the urethra.
+They are not a cure but their aim is to keep you dry whilst in use, e.g. during 'keep fit' etc. A booklet is available if you require further information.